-The 72-credit Master of Arts in School Counseling program (SchoolCounseling@Denver) is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) under the 2016 standards through 2030.
+The 90-credit Master of Arts in School Counseling program (SchoolCounseling@Denver) is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) under the 2016 standards through 2030.
 Accreditation information can be found by locating the University of Denver on the CACREP Program Database.
+Students admitted prior to the Fall 2023 quarter will complete the previously offered 72-credit degree program (also accredited by CACREP), unless otherwise documented with Program leadership.